IgnacioRubio/Learning/Omron/CX-Supervisor/ScriptReference.md

 display ("pagename")
 ```
 or
 ```java
 display ("pagename", X, Y)
 ```
-1. *Argument*: pagename --> this is the name of the page for display, based on its filename without the file extension
+*Argument:* pagename (string) --> this is the name of the page for display, based on its filename without the file extension
 - **Examples**
 ```java
 display ("CAR")